 On-time graduation is important, but it is relative.
-For many college students, “on time” means four years to complete their degree.
+For many college students, ”on time” means four years to complete their degree.
 However, other students (a growing majority in this country) need five or even six years to graduate.
 There are many factors that can affect your student’s possible need for extra time.
-You and your student should decide together, what makes sense for him.
+You and your student should decide together, what makes sense for them.

 Three important tools for keeping track

-The college catalog – Each school publishes a college catalog.
+The college catalog — Each school publishes a college catalog.
 Some schools continue to publish hard copy catalogs, but many now provide their catalogs on their website.
 The catalog contains a wealth of information for students (and their parents), often including the history of the institution, admission information, facilities, student life information, services, academic programs, degrees offered, graduation requirements and all courses offered.
 Students who want to keep track of their progress should carefully study academic policies and graduation requirements.
-It is essential that your student know what he needs to do to graduate.
+It is essential that your student know what needs to be done to graduate.

-The degree map – Many colleges now provide students with a degree map or plan for graduation.
+The degree map — Many colleges now provide students with a degree map or plan for graduation.
 A degree map is a semester by semester list of courses which a student needs to take in order to graduate on time.
-Sometimes called a major map, it suggests courses to complete each semester in order to be “on track” to graduation by taking the right courses in the right order.
+Sometimes called a major map, it suggests courses to complete each semester in order to be ”on track” to graduation by taking the right courses in the right order.
 One of the important things that a degree map can show a student is a progression or sequence of courses, some of which may have pre-requisites.
 Of course, a map provides a plan and sometimes there are valid reasons for veering from an initial plan.
-Your student should use the degree map as a guide and make necessary adjustments as necessary in consultation with his academic advisor.
+Your student should use the degree map as a guide and make necessary adjustments as necessary in consultation with an academic advisor.

 What information should your student find?